 A lapse in coverage occurs when you have a period of time in which you don't have a car insurance policy.
 Penalties are more severe if your car insurance lapses for more than 30 days, but even going one day without coverage can result in limited penalties.

 Before ever canceling your current policy, your new one must be active.
 After identifying the new company, you want to provide your auto insurance, pay the quoted premium and ask for confirmation.
 Ensure that the date your new policy starts matches the day the old policy ends.
+Planning this in advance, rather than buying car insurance on the same day it expires, can help you save money in the long run.

 You can also ask for a digital copy confirming your coverage until mailed copies arrive.
 Only after you receive this documentation should you contact your previous insurer and notify them of your desire to cancel the policy.